What does this mean for existing Office 365 customers?

 - On March 31, 2018, Microsoft will delete all public sites that have been postponed.

-What happens once your public website is deleted?
+What happens after your public website is deleted?

 On September 1, 2017, when Microsoft deletes the public site collection in SharePoint Online, customers will no longer have access to the content, images, pages or any other files that reside on their public website.
 Customers can, however, recover their content through the Recycle Bin.
 To recover files from the Recycle Bin, follow these instructions.